1099 Filing

 1099 Copies

-If your business is required to file Form 1099-MISC, you will need to provide multiple copies.
-To avoid penalties, make sure to send the correct copy to the correct audience (when applicable).
+If your business is required to file Form 1099, you must provide multiple copies.
+To avoid penalties, ensure each copy is sent to the correct recipient when applicable.

 Copy A